Your future is in our classroom

 - Promotes a classroom environment that is safe and conducive to laboratory, individualized and small group instruction, and student learning.

-- Takes note of state and industry requirements and standards for engineering and updates all stakeholders of changes.
+- Takes note of state and industry requirements for the program and updates all stakeholders of changes.

 - Ensures that student conduct conforms to the school's standards and school district policies, and establishes and maintains standards of student behavior needed to achieve a functional learning atmosphere in the classroom.